In the post, I’m going to show you how to create a budget (step-by-step).

 As you can see, there are many different ways to earn income – and of course, the income frequency can also vary by the type of income earned.

-The first thing you want to do is figure out whether you live off of a fixed income or a variable income – or both.
+Next, you’ll want to figure out whether you live off of a fixed income or a variable income – or both.

 Even if you are out sick, or you take a 4-day vacation, your income will still be the same.